 S2.
 Actively re-frame your thoughts

-“I am just the quiet guy”
+“I am just the quiet guy, not like others”

-“I am not going to cope”
+“I am not going to cope, better not try”

-Let’s refer to thoughts in your mind, to letters in a bowl of soup.
+Let’s refer to thoughts in your mind, to ingredients in a bowl of soup.
 A highly sophisticated metaphor.
 The surface is your consciousness – underneath are your unconscious thoughts.
 At the surface are a bunch of ingredients, but underneath the surface, there is an unknown variety of other ingredients.

 The same happens in your mind, under the surface, is the bulk of the content.
 But you can only see what pops to the surface.
 Ingredients have been put in your mind by what you have been told, but more importantly what you have been telling yourself.
-Mostlye; negative thoughts.

 In the soup, relative quantity determines the chance of a certain ingredient floating up.
 There is a lot of onion in the soup – you see lots of onion at the surface.
 Pick up the onions throw ’em out.
 Replace them with meatballs.
 Voila, you will see more meatballs popping to the surface.

-The soup comparison is parallel to Freud’s metaphor of the mental Iceberg.
 It’s time to change the ingredients in your mind.
 You can’t change what pops up in your mind.
 But you can change what you do with your thoughts.
 And what you put back in the bowl.

 So how can you change the ingredients?

 As soon as you realize you have a negative thought.
 Redefine it!
-Rewrite it in your mind or notebook.
+Rewrite it in your mind and notebook.
 Literally, change the story you tell yourself.
 Replace the ingredient!
 Switching up your mental habit for the better.
 Use one of these two methods.